-The former midfielder, who also played summer football with Charlotte Eagles, was named Big South Freshman of the Year and was also a member of the Big South All-American Team after making 19 appearances that first season.
+With the Panthers, the former midfielder was named Big South Freshman of the Year.
+Sewell was also a member of the Big South All-American Team after making 19 appearances that first season.

-Speaking about his best moment playing for the Panthers, he said it was going undefeated in his freshman year and the fact the “older guys on the team took the younger guys under their wings”.
+His best moment playing for the Panthers was going undefeated in his freshman year.
+He mentioned about the “older guys on the team” taking the younger guys under their wings.

-During his four years with HPU, Sewell made 73 appearances and the team qualified for the Big South Tournament in every year the midfielder was with the Panthers.
+During his four years with HPU, Sewell made 73 appearances.
+The team qualified for the Big South Tournament in every year the midfielder was with the Panthers.

-After making the bold decision to move thousands of miles away, it’s safe to say Sewell has made the most of the big opportunity and he admitted that he didn’t realise the options were “far beyond” playing football after graduation.
+After making the bold decision to move thousands of miles away, Sewell has made the most of the big opportunity.
+He admitted that he didn’t realise the options were “far beyond” playing football after graduation.

-He added: “Personally, I think it’s a great opportunity to move on to the next level of football, but it wasn’t until after graduation that I realised the opportunities were far beyond the footballing world.
+He added: “Personally, I think it’s a great opportunity to move on to the next level of football.
+It wasn’t until after graduation that I realised the opportunities were far beyond the footballing world.

 “I never really had the desire to play at the next level.
 Playing every day since I was eight, I was ready for a change.
 If it wasn’t for High Point University, their facilities, and the people there, I would probably never have found my passion about video production and never started a business.

-“The USA gives you far more opportunities to make a career for yourself in something you love to do, and if you know that before college, you can use that four years to really focus in on that skill set and standout from the competition in corporate America.”
+“The USA gives you far more opportunities to make a career for yourself in something you love to do.
+If you know that before college, you can use that four years to really focus in on that skill set and stand-out from the competition in corporate America.”

-Sewell said: “This is a tough one since I didn’t have any experience in university programs in the UK, but what I can say is that if you want to take the schooling part seriously, I would recommend finding a school that has smaller class sizes.
+Sewell said: “This is a tough one since I didn’t have any experience in university programs in the UK.
+What I can say is that if you want to take the schooling part seriously, I would recommend finding a school that has smaller class sizes.

-“Most of my classes were between 10 and 20 students and you can get a different level of learning from that.
-Bigger schools will have classes with up to 200 students at a time and there is no real sense of personalized learning.”
+“Most of my classes were between 10 and 20 students.
+You can get a different level of learning from that.
+Bigger schools will have classes with up to 200 students at a time and there’s no real sense of personalised learning.”